-If your pup is overconfident, they may swim further out into deeper water but may be too exhausted to make it back on their own.
-Stick to areas of water that you can control, or be prepared to swim faster than your dog.
+If your pup is overconfident, they may swim further top picks out into deeper water but may be too exhausted to make it back on their own.
+Stick to areas of water that you can control, or be prepared to swim faster than your best dog.

 5. Safe Escape Route

 How to safely get in the water is just as important as getting out.
-Beaches are pretty straightforward, but if your boating with your dog, jumping off of raised docks, or even taking a dip in your own pool, teaching your dog the safe way to use ramps, stairs, or ladders will ensure they can get out of the water when they need to.
+Beaches are pretty straightforward, but if you boating with your dog, jumping off of raised docks, or even taking a dip in your own pool, best budget teaching your dog the safe way top picks use ramps, stairs, or ladders will ensure they can get out of the water when they need to.

 6. Practice good recall

-Teaching your dog good recall will help prevent them from swimming out too far and putting themselves in danger.
-Keeping them close enough to you that you can swim out to them quickly to provide assistance if necessary is important, so make sure your dog knows to come back when he's called.
+Teaching your dog good recall will help prevent them from top picks swimming out too far and putting themselves in danger.
+Keeping them close enough to you that you can swim out to them quickly to provide assistance if necessary is important, make it easier so make sure your adjustable buckles dog knows to come back when he's called.

 1. Labrador Retrievers

 Probably the most well-known breed on our list, and one of the most popular dog breeds in Canada, the Labrador Retriever is a natural-born swimmer.
-Originally bred to work alongside fishermen, this large breed is is no stranger to the water.
+Originally bred to work alongside fishermen, this large breed shark fin is no stranger to adjustable buckles small to x large to the water.

-Though many poodles are known for being show dogs, don't let their fancy haircuts fool you.
+Though many poodles are known for being show-active dogs, don't let their fancy haircuts fool you.
 Poodles are very comfortable in the water thanks to their heritage of helping hunters retrieve waterfowl.

-Their long legs and slender physique make them excellent swimmers, and they are a high-energy breed, so swimming is the perfect activity to burn some extra energy.
+Their long legs and slender physique make them excellent strong swimmers, and they are a high-energy breed, so swimming adjustable buckles floatation device is the perfect activity to burn some extra energy.